Connecting Low scale Seesaw for Neutrino Mass to Inelastic sub-GeV Dark Matter with Abelian Gauge Symmetry: Low scale dark seesaw with gauge symmetry

 \subsection{Inverse seesaw model with inelastic DM}

 Here we consider an inverse seesaw~\cite{Mohapatra:1986bd}, which is a typical low scale model in contrast to the high scale canonical seesaw scenarios like type I, type II and type III~\cite{Minkowski:1977sc, GellMann:1980vs, Mohapatra:1979ia, Schechter:1980gr, Mohapatra:1980yp, Lazarides:1980nt, Wetterich:1981bx, Schechter:1981cv, Foot:1988aq}.
 The inverse seesaw is realised in a gauged $U(1)_X$ extension of a two Higgs doublet model.
 The gauge group of the theory is thus given by: $SU(3)_c \otimes SU(2)_L \otimes U(1)_Y \otimes U(1)_X$.
 An additional discrete $Z_4$ symmetry is also imposed to have the correct mass matrix structure of neutral fermions.
-As shown in table \ref{table1}, the new degrees of freedoms apart from a second Higgs doublet $H_2$ are all singlets under the SM gauge group ($SU(3)_c \otimes SU(2)_L \otimes U(1)_Y$).
-The $U(1)_X$ gauge charges of these newly introduced particles are chosen in such a way that gives rise to the desired neutrino and DM phenomenology.
-While $N_R, S_R$ are singlet fermions taking part in inverse seesaw, the fields $\Psi_{L, R}, \eta$ are introduced as fermion and scalar DM candidates respectively.
-When the singlet scalar $\Phi_2$ acquires a vacuum expectation value (vev), the gauged $U(1)_X$ symmetry breaks down to a remnant $Z_2$ symmetry under which vector-like fermion singlet $\Psi (=\Psi_L +\Psi_R)$ and $\eta$ are odd.
-As a result, either $\Psi$ or $\eta$ can behave as a candidate of DM independently.
-We show that the spontaneous breaking of $U(1)_X$ gauge symmetry not only generates the lepton number violating mass term for inverse seesaw, but also splits the DM into two quasi-degenerate components.
-Note that, we consider only one type of DM at a time.
-Here we include both fermion and scalar to show their inelastic nature arising from a scalar field taking part in generating light neutrino masses.
-It should be noted that the model is anomaly free by the virtue of the assigned gauge charges of the new particles.
+As shown in table \ref{table1} (particle content of inelastic fermion DM with inverse seesaw) and table \ref{table1a} (particle content of inelastic scalar DM with inverse seesaw), the new degrees of freedoms apart from a second Higgs doublet $H_2$ are all singlets under the SM gauge group ($SU(3)_c \otimes SU(2)_L \otimes U(1)_Y$).
+The $U(1)_X$ gauge charges of these newly introduced particles are chosen in such a way that give rise to the desired neutrino and DM phenomenology.
+While $N_R, S_R$ are singlet fermions taking part in inverse seesaw, the fields $\Psi_{L, R}$ and $\eta$ are introduced as viable fermion and scalar DM candidates respectively.
+When the singlet scalar $\Phi_2$ acquires a vacuum expectation value (vev), the gauged $U(1)_X$ symmetry breaks down to a remnant $Z_2$ symmetry under which the vector-like fermion singlet $\Psi (=\Psi_L +\Psi_R)$ is odd.
+As a result, $\Psi$ behaves as a candidate of fermion DM\footnote{For scalar DM we need another stabilising symmetry as we discuss below}.
+We show that the spontaneous breaking of $U(1)_X$ gauge symmetry not only generates the lepton number violating mass term for inverse seesaw, but also splits the DM (both fermion and scalar) into two quasi-degenerate components.
+Note that, we consider only single component DM, either fermion or scalar, not both in the same model.
+We discuss fermion and scalar DM separately to show their inelastic nature arising from a scalar field taking part in generating light neutrino masses.
+It should be noted that the models we considered here are anomaly free by the virtue of the assigned gauge charges of the newly introduced fermions.

 The Lagrangian involving the new degrees of freedom consistent with the extended symmetry is given by

 where $\mathcal{L}_{\rm DM}$ describes the Lagrangian for inelastic DM and is discussed below separately for fermion ($\Psi$) and scalar ($\eta$) cases.